In a Nutshell:

-We’ll be quick to add that none of these are deal breakers, but if all three were included, we’d regard this as a perfect, five-star transport chair.
+We’ll be quick to add that none of these are deal breakers, but if all three were included, we’d consider this a perfect, five-star transport chair.

 Nova Medical Products Transport Wheelchair Conclusion

-We were impressed by the NOVA Medical HD transport chair, and regard it as an exceptional value for the money.
+We were impressed by the NOVA Medical HD transport chair and regarded it as an exceptional value for the money.
 It’s a rugged, durable model that will serve you well, indoors or out.
-It’s big enough to support most big and tall users, and light enough that transporting it from one location to another isn’t a chore, which is exactly what we like to see in a transport chair.
+It’s big enough to support most big and tall users and light enough that transporting it from one location to another isn’t a chore, which is exactly what we like to see in a transport chair.

 If you weigh less than 300 pounds and don’t plan on much outdoor use, then this is almost certainly more transport chair than you need, and you’d be better served looking at some other model.
 If you’re big and tall and weigh between 300-400 pounds, or if you’re looking for a big, roomy chair that can handle almost any outdoor terrain, we highly recommend it.